 15.5 Disputes

-If an Interconnection Customer disputes withdrawal of its Interconnection Request under Section 3.8, the CAISO will forward any information regarding the disputed withdrawal received under Section 3.8 within one (1) Business Day to the GIDAP Executive Dispute Committee, consisting of the Vice President responsible for administration of this GIDAP, the CAISO Vice President responsible for customer affairs, and an additional Vice President.
-The GIDAP Executive Dispute Committee shall have five (5) Business Days to determine whether or not to restore the Interconnection Request.
-If the GIDAP Executive Dispute Committee concludes that the Interconnection Request should have been withdrawn, the Interconnection Customer may seek relief in accordance with the CAISO ADR Procedures.
+If an Interconnection Customer disputes withdrawal of its Interconnection Request under Section 3.8, the CAISO will forward any information regarding the disputed withdrawal received under Section 3.8 within one (1) Business Day to the executive dispute committee, consisting of the Vice President responsible for administration of this, the CAISO Vice President responsible for customer affairs, and an additional Vice President.
+The CAISO may replace Vice Presidents unavailable during the five (5) Business Days with another CAISO Vice President.
+The executive dispute committee shall have five (5) Business Days to determine whether or not to restore the Interconnection Request.
+If the executive dispute committee concludes that the Interconnection Request should have been withdrawn, the Interconnection Customer may seek relief in accordance with the CAISO ADR Procedures.

 Appendix KK